Among the most beloved textiles in the world, crepe is often revered for its elegance. But there’s so much more to it than that.

 Crepe characteristics

 When used on clothes, crepe fabric gives a luxurious look and texture.
 Hence, it’s common to find designer dresses utilizing the material.
+It doesn’t shine like satin or feel as weightless as organza, but it moves beautifully, skims the body, and holds color exceptionally well.
+It’s a favorite in eveningwear, bridal, and high-end ready-to-wear collections for its ability to look refined without being fussy.

-Crepe is a great textile to have at home.
+Crepe is also a great textile to have at home.
 Though like any product, it has advantages and disadvantages.
 Here’s a list of the notable ones:

 Pros